slightlynybbled/coffeecam/readme.rst

 This package will run a flask instance which serves up a page containing a screenshot.
-A new camera picture is triggered by each client every 10s.
+A new camera picture is triggered by each client every 10s using POST requests.
 If the current image is less than 2s old, then the new image request is ignored.

+When the ``POST`` request returns, it contains the path and cache-busting ID of the file which allows easy retrieval of the file itself.